Florida's Wildlife Legacy Initiative

 - Aquatic Habitat Resiliency

-The Initiative's ultimate goal is for Florida's conservation community to share ownership of the Action Plan, implement the conservation actions in the Action Plan, and pool financial resources to leverage cooperative conservation efforts.
+The ultimate goal is for Florida's conservation community to share ownership of the Action Plan, implement the conservation actions in the Action Plan, and pool financial resources to leverage cooperative conservation efforts.

 Why State Wildlife Action Plans?